e-chenxu/Multithreaded-Merge-Sort/README.md

 # Multithreaded-Merge-Sort

 Linux based.
-Merge Sort, but it is multithreaded by using POSIX thread API.
+It is essentially just merge sort, but it is multithreaded by using POSIX thread API.
+This means that it is in O(n) time instead of O(nlogn).

 # How to Install